surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

 **Enter the below fields ;**

-- **Derived View Name** Enter Label for identification to the new derived view.
+- **Derived View Name** Enter Label for identification of new derived view.

  - **Projects** Select the dialects using the drop down button.